-Not only do you need this to complete your undergraduate degree, but your breadth requirement also gives you the opportunity to choose courses across a range of subject areas, allowing you to gain knowledge and an understanding of disciplines outside of your main fields of study.
+The breadth requirement gives you the opportunity to choose courses across a range of subject areas, allowing you to gain knowledge and an understanding of disciplines outside of your main fields of study.

 - You have two options to fulfill your breadth requirement:

-- You must take at least 1.0 credit in each of 4 of the 5 course categories, or
+- You must take at least 1.0 full course equivalent (FCE) in each of 4 of the 5 breadth categories, or

-- You must take at least 1.0 credit in each of 3 of the 5 course categories PLUS 0.5 credits in each of the other 2 course categories
+- You must take at least 1.0 FCE in each of 3 of the 5 breadth categories PLUS 0.5 FCE in each of the other 2 course categories

-- The 5 course categories that you can choose from are:
+- The 5 breadth categories that you can choose from are:

-- A course’s designation (or category) can be found following the course description in the Calendar for the year in which the course is taken
+- A course’s breadth requirement category can be found following the course description in the Calendar for the year in which the course is taken

-- Make sure to check that you meet the course pre-requisites and co-requisites
+- Make sure to check that you meet the course prerequisites and/or corequisites, if relevant

 - Transfer credits can be used towards fulfilling your breadth requirement.
-Look for the category that was assigned in your transfer credit assessment letter.
-If the category is not specified, contact the Office of the Registrar.
+Look for the category that was assigned on Degree Explorer or in your transfer credit assessment letter.
+If the category is not specified, or if you have questions about your transfer credits, contact your College Registrar’s Office or a Student Services Advisor in the Office of the Faculty Registrar.

 - Breadth requirements allow you to develop new insights, experiences, and potentially, new ways of thinking.